sergey-rubtsov-05/DocFxPlayground/apiSpec/MyService_API_IService.md

 ---
 uid: MyService.API.IService
-summary: '*You can override summary for the API here using *MARKDOWN* syntax'
+summary: 'My summary for MyService.API.IService from.
+From apiSpec/MyService_API_IService.md'
 ---

-*Please type below more information about this API:*

 More some information.
 From apiSpec/MyService_API_IService.md